-With the devoted work of Stan and Carole Stout, former directions, the City of Children has been rescuing children for over 50 years.
+With the devoted work of Stan and Carole Stout, former directions, and Tom Begin, current director, along with Ricardo and Patty Gonzalez, (assistant directors), the City of Children has been rescuing children for over 25 years.
 These children come from all over Baja, Mexico, leaving a life of abandonment, abuse, neglect or even worse situations.
 Many churches of Christ, individuals, and other groups provide these children with an opportunity to have a stable environment, while receiving an education, spiritual nourishment, meals, health care and lots of love.
 Located in Ensenada, Mexico, 75 miles south of Tijuana, teens and adult have the privilege to travel to the City of Children each summer.
-They provide Vacation Bible School for the children at night, have the opportunity to be involved in work projects, to play with and love these special children.
-Many Mexican children have been saved, and hearts have been touched around the world because of God's refuge for his children in Ensenada, Mexico. tThrough Stan's visionary leadership, Baja Missions was established and continues to grow.
+They provide Vacation Bible School for the children at night, have the opportunity to be involved in work projects, to play with and I ove these special children.
+Many Mexican children have been saved, and hearts have been touched around the world because of God's refuge for his children in Ensenada, Mexico.
+The City of Children has not only taken care of the orphans of the Baja, it has also helped to establish and nourish churches of Christ for the families of the Baja.
+Through Stan's visionary leadership, Baja Missions was established and continues to grow.
 It is now managed separately from the City of Children.